psy0rz/zfs_autobackup/README.md

   --ssh-cipher SSH_CIPHER
                         SSH cipher to use (default arcfour128) --keep-source KEEP_SOURCE
-                        Number of old snapshots to keep on source.
+                        Number of days to keep old snapshots on source.
                         Default 30.
   --keep-target KEEP_TARGET
-                        Number of old snapshots to keep on target.
+                        Number of days to keep old snapshots on target.
                         Default 30.
-  --finish              dont create new snapshot, just finish sending current
+  --no-snapshot         dont create new snapshot (usefull for finishing
-                        snapshots
+                        uncompleted backups, or cleanups) --no-send             dont send snapshots (usefull to only do a cleanup) --destroy-stale       Destroy stale backups that have no more snapshots.
+Be sure to verify the output before using this!
+  --clear-refreservation
+                        Set refreservation property to none for new
+                        filesystems.
+Usefull when backupping SmartOS volumes.
+  --clear-mountpoint    Clear mountpoint property, to prevent the received
+                        filesystem from mounting over existing filesystems.
+  --rollback            Rollback changes on the target before starting a
+                        backup. (normally you can prevent changes by setting
+                        the readonly property on the target_fs to on)
-  --compress            use compression during zfs send/recv --test                dont change anything, just show what would be done
+  --compress            use compression during zfs send/recv
+  --test                dont change anything, just show what would be done
-                        (still does all read-only operations) --verbose             verbose output
+                        (still does all read-only operations)
+  --verbose             verbose output
   --debug               debug output (shows commands that are executed)

 ```

 Example